Skip to main content

-The Pharmacology Department at MUSC is home to dedicated, award-winning faculty, students, researchers, and staff.
+The Department of Pharmacology & Immunology at MUSC is home to dedicated, award-winning faculty, students, researchers, and staff.

-Our faculty members hold 3 South Carolina Centers of Excellence Chairs, and our funded programs emphasize the department’s strengths in signaling & drug development.
+Our faculty members hold three South Carolina Centers of Excellence Chairs, and our funded programs emphasize the department’s strengths in signaling & drug development.

 Peggi Angel, Ph.D.